cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

   * `additional_settings`
-    Additional setting for volume
+    Additional setting for volume.

     *default:* {}
   * `name`
     Optional disk name.
-By default it will be disk id.
+By default it will be disk ID.

     *type:* string
     *default:*
   * `gcp_config`
-    A dictionary of values to pass to authenticate with the Google Cloud Platform API.
+    A dictionary of values to pass, to authenticate with the Google Cloud Platform API.

     *default:* {}
   * `image`
-    The image of the Volume.
+    The image of the volume.

     *default:*
   * `use_external_resource`
-    Indicate whether the resource exists or if Cloudify should create the resource.
+    Indicates whether the resource exists or if Cloudify should create the resource.

     *type:* boolean
     *default:* False